Home » Features » Can You Order Aldi Products Online?

 Since the dawn of Amazon, online shipping has exploded worldwide, and today most companies have an online presence.
 Even traditionally brick-and-mortar stores like Walmart, Target, Best Buy, and Costco allow customers to buy from home and either have products shipped to the store or directly to your doorstep.

 What about Aldi?
 After all, the grocer does sell some rather unique stuff.
-We know this is a question for some customers, as we sometimes get emails asking us if they can order Aldi products online or if Aldi ships products to people’s homes.
+We know this is a question for some customers, as we sometimes get emails or comments from people asking us if they can order Aldi products online or if Aldi ships products to people’s homes.
 (Sometimes the people who send those emails think we’re Aldi.)

 So here’s the rundown.